JetBrains/intellij-sdk-docs/user_interface_components/notifications.md

 *  The user can control the way each notification type is displayed under `Settings | Notifications`

-*  All displayed notifications are gathered in the Event Log toolwindow and can be reviewed later
+*  All displayed notifications are gathered in the Event Log tool window and can be reviewed later

 The specific method used to display a notification is [Notifications.Bus.notify()](upsource:///platform/platform-api/src/com/intellij/notification/Notification.java).